-On behalf of Kadish & Anthony Law Group posted in estate administration & probate on Friday, March 17, 2017.
+On behalf of Kadish & Associates Law Group posted in estate administration & probate on Friday, March 17, 2017.

 Estate planning is for everyone, not just those who are firmly established and have what is perceived as abundant wealth to share.
 The truth is that you probably have something you want to safeguard for your loved ones, no matter what economic stage of life you are in.
 For 30-somethings, estate planning should be a no-brainer; here are three reasons why.